 Collaboration among scientists

-Documenting the sewage pollution issue from every angle to obtain the most comprehensive picture of the problem requires many people and organisations to work collaboratively.
+Documenting the sewage pollution issue from every angle to obtain the most comprehensive picture of the problem requires many people and organizations to work collaboratively.

 “The different research groups are collecting information on similar parameters, and so, we’re combining our data sets to have the most holistic picture of where the pollution hot spots are located,” says Wiegner.
 “A project of this scale would not be possible for one group to accomplish.”